 Mouse is excited to make valentines and deliver them to his friends.
 This is a short story that revisits many of the characters from the If You Give a….
 Series by Laura Numeroff.
 After reading this story you could revisit some of the stories from this series you have already read this year and the students could choose to write about their favorite or they could create a valentine for someone special.
 This is a great Valentine’s Day Books for Kindergarten!

 Fancy Nancy: Heart to Heart by Jane O’Conner

-Fancy Nancy receives beautiful valentine from someone but she doesn’t know who.
+Fancy Nancy receives a beautiful valentine from someone but she doesn’t know who.
 Nancy immediately sets out to find out who.
 She puts on a “mystery solving ensemble” and follows a trail.
 She figures out who it is and gives them a valentine in return.
-Fancy Nancy is the definition of Valentine’s Day…glitter, frill and fushia!
+Fancy Nancy is the definition of Valentine’s Day…glitter, frill, and fushia!
 I love the vocabulary the books in this series offers, this one is no different.